王好古(Wáng Hǎogǔ):introduction about his biography and legend,main books and academic thoughts.

 According to his personal experience, herbalist Wang Haogu hold viewpoints that the treatment of the endogenous injury Three Yin syndromes, Jue Yin case deficiency Yang due to flourishing of Yin, with Dang Gui Si Ni Tang, and this recipe fit for “cases counter flow cold of hands and feet, pulse fine and verging on expiry”; for the Shao Yin case deficiency yang due to flourishing of yin, treatment with Tong Mai Si Ni Tang, and it fit for cases “counterflow cold of hands and feet, pulse weak and verging on expiry”; for the Tai Yin case deficiency yang due to flourishing of yin, treatment with Li Zhong Tang, and it fit for cases “cases pulse floating or sunken not the same, moderate and slow.”.
 Herbalist Wang Haogu attached great importance to the exogenous febrile disease three Yin syndromes, he proposed that “the Yang syndromes are easier to differentiate and easy to treat, the Yin syndromes are difficult to differentiate and difficult to treat”, and did make-up a series of additional research findings of the shortcomings on the related subject of Shang Han Lun(the Treatise on Cold-induced Diseases) study from previous generations, a specific application of the warm tonic theory he inherited from herbalist Li Dongyuan and its flexible application in the study of Shang Han Lun(the Treatise on Cold-induced Diseases), has his unique features and perfections.

 In practice and prescriptions, herbalist Wang Haogu hold opinions to use herbs with warm nature and should invigorate the spleen and stomach.
 He created new prescriptions to treat various Yin syndromes: for Yin toxin and Exogenous febrile disease, mind and spirit dysphoria, headache, counter flow cold of the limbs.
 Excessive Yin refusing Yang(Predominant Yin rejecting Yang), dysphoria and not drink; Yin toxin and exogenous febrile disease, cyanotic looks(cyanotic facial complexion), counter flow cold of the limbs(counter flow cold of arms, hands, legs, and feet), flatulence of heart and intestine, pulse deep and thready; Yin toxin and exogenous febrile disease, cyanotic looks(cyanotic facial complexion), breath out and Qi flows out, hard glomus below the heart, body not hot, sweating only on the forehead, anxiety without stopping, black tongue and drowsiness(more sleep), cold limbs.
-Exogenous febrile disease with evil symptoms; Yin toxin and exogenous febrile disease, mind heart fidget and irritation, counter flow cold of the limbs; Exogenous febrile disease, abdominal flatulence, counter flow cold of the limbs, dope off and could not recognize others, develops to Yin toxin serious syndrome.
+Exogenous febrile disease with evil symptoms; Yin toxin and exogenous febrile disease, mind heart fidget and irritation, counter flow cold of the limbs; Exogenous febrile disease, abdominal flatulence, counter flow cold of the limbs, fall down in a faint and could not recognize others, develops to Yin toxin serious syndrome.
 Many of his prescriptions use the herb Fu Zi as the main herb.
 For other recipes like Bai Shu San, Rou Gui San, etc, use more herbs Fu Zi, Bai Shu together in combination, to replenish the spleen and kidney together.

 With his wisdom and genius, wide knowledge and hard study, herbalist Wang Haogu followed theory which comes from the syndrome differentiation of Zang-Fu viscera by herbalist Zhang Yuansu and the theory of the spleen stomach by herbalist Li Dongyuan, with a combination of his own experience, frequently and widely quoted discussions of different schools, with his creative findings, separately interpreted and described the syndrome differentiation of the Yin Syndromes, edited those discussion and treatise articles which scattered in various previous works in abrupt orders, systemized them into a specific theory with his specific orders of syndrome differentiation and treatment, this gave a big contribution to the development of TCM theory in that chaotic war epoch, and also initiated a big enlightenment to the study of Yin Syndromes for later generations.